 - Landlord-Tenant Code Summary – Delaware landlords must provide tenants with a summary of the state Landlord-Tenant Code at the beginning of a new rental agreement.

-- Right To Counsel Disclosure – Delaware law requires that all new leases and lease renewals must be accompanied by a disclosure of the state’s right-to-counsel program providing free legal services to tenants facing eviction.
+- Right To Counsel Disclosure – Delaware law requires that all new and renewing leases receive disclosure of the state’s right-to-counsel program.
+This program provides free legal services to tenants facing eviction.

 - Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.